-The inaugural AALL State of the Profession provides an overview of the law library and legal information landscape.
-This report captures the range of legal information professionals’ contributions and talents, challenges in the field, and ambitions for the future.
-It is intended to be used as a tool for benchmarking, advocacy, organizational planning, and personal development.
+The AALL State of the Profession Report provides an overview of the law library and legal information landscape.
+This report captures the range of legal information professionals’ contributions, challenges, and goals.
+It is intended to be used as a tool for benchmarking, advocacy, strategic planning, and personal development.
 The inaugural edition debuted in 2019 and the second edition was published in June 2021.

-The report was published in April 2019 and is now available for purchase.
+The report was published in April 2019 is available for purchase.
 The following options are available: Print, Digital, and the Print+Digital Bundle.
-The complimentary Snapshot provides a preview of the full report.
+Pricing starts at $149 for current AALL members and $249 for nonmembers.

-The report’s release was covered by ABA Journal and 3 Geeks and a Law.
-Robert Ambrogi wrote about the publication for Above the Law and LawSites and discussed it with AALL President Femi Cadmus during an episode of his LawNext podcast.
+The 2019 edition was covered by ABA Journal and 3 Geeks and a Law.
+Robert Ambrogi wrote about the publication for Above the Law and LawSites and discussed it with former AALL President Femi Cadmus during an episode of his LawNext podcast.

-If you have questions, please contact Director of Content Strategy Megan Mall.
+If you have questions, please contact Director of Marketing & Communications Heather Haemker.